WELCOME TO THE NATIONAL FEDERATION OF THE BLIND NEVADA

 HR.
 3505 TEACH, (Technology Education Accessibility in College and Higher Education)

-A bill that will uniform instructional material for blind students.
+A bill that will assure uniformity in instructional material for blind students.

 Was co-sponsored by Congresswoman Dina Titus.